How is The Romanian Blouse Made

 You Must Have Seen It So Often It Doesn’t Strike You As A Peasant Art Craft, But It Is

 The story of the traditional blouse remains unfinished until we know more about it’s maker.
 It can not stand independent of it’s maker, because the old time peasant blouses were created for personal use.
-They contain some kind of magic, a series of beliefs and wishes were transferred into it.
 When I touch an old blouse, I wonder what did the peasant woman feel, what was she dreaming about when sewing or weaving it?
 Was she wealthy?
 Was she poor?
 Maybe she was getting married.
-Look at that red thread at the collar!
-She was afraid of the evil eye!

 The Romanian Blouse Before Vs The Romanian Blouse Now

-Before we get into the technical details of their craft, I’d like to point out that, unlike the old ones, the blouses that are made today, with few exceptions, are different from a spiritual standpoint.
+Before we get into the technical details of their craft, I’d like to pinpoint that, unlike the old ones, the blouses that are made today, with few exceptions, are different from an emotional standpoint.
 Their purpose seems to have changed.
-They are not created for personal use, and they lack that spiritual charge that I mentioned.
+They are marketed rather than being created by a young girl dreaming to be the most beautiful and diligent at the prom.
+They lack the emotional charge.
 Yet, their craft involves the same age-old methods, which are kept among fewer and fewer peasants.

-To better understand the craft and knowledge of a peasant blouse, we searched for an old weaver like Manoila Aurica.
-She is a genuine 84 years old peasant from Bukovina, and pretty famous in her village, where only a few peasants still keep this tradition.
+To better understand the craft and knowledge of a peasant blouse, we searched for an old weaver like Aurica M. She is a genuine 84 years old peasant from Bukovina, and pretty famous in her village, where only a few peasants still keep this tradition.
 We find her weaving a man’s blouse.

 My curiosity pushes me forward to try and understand the peasant.
 I can see that she is living a traditional life from choice.
 Her sons, daughters and grandsons are all well prepared people, living in the cities.
 Weaving is her happiness.
 She also taught one of her sisters to weave.